dorkamotorka/ComputerScience/Networking/vpn.md

 - **Security Associations (SA)**
   - association that specifies security properties(encryption, integrity etc.) between two hosts
   - single SA protects data in one directions (host1 encrypts, host2 decrypts), therefore there are ussualy always two SA(Outbound and Inbound)
-  - Each SA is uniquely by Security Parameter Index(SPI), protocol type(ESP or AH) and Partner IP
+  - Each SA is uniquely identified by Security Parameter Index(SPI), protocol type(ESP or AH) and Partner IP

 ## Protocol modes